MithamoMorgan/Best_EDA_Practice_Tips/README.md

 **NB:** EDA is iterative and exploratory in nature.
 It guides how you frame your analysis, leading to hypothesis generation and further analysis or modeling.

-**Key Components of EDA:**
+**Key Components of EDA:** </br>
   i.
 Descriptive Statistics: Summarize and describe main features of the dataset</br>
   ii.
 Data Visualization: Use various plots to see the distribution and relationships between variables.</br>
+    * Univariate Graphical/ Non-Graphical
+    * Bivariate Graphical/ Non-Graphical
-  iii.
+    * Multivariate Graphical/ Non-Graphical iii.
 Correlation Analysis: Determine how variables are related to each other.</br>
   iv.
-Outlier Detection: Identify and handle unusual observations in the dataset.</br>
+Outlier Detection: Identify unusual observations in the dataset.</br>

+### 8. Statistics Summary
+This step is crucial for understanding the distribution, central tendency, and dispersion of the data.
+  * **Descriptive Statistics:** Use describe() method.
+  * **Central Tendency:** Measures like mean, median, and mode.
+  * **Dispersion Measures:** Standard deviation, variance, range, and IQR.
+  * **Skewness and Kurtosis:** Understanding the assymetry and tailedness of the distribution.
+Helps identify outliers, errors or peculiariries that need attention.

+### 9. Data Transformation
+This involves modifying the data to a more suitable format or structure for analysis.
+This step can include normalization, scaling, or applying mathematical transformations.

+These transformations hel[ in preparing the data for more accurate and efficcient analysis, especially when building ML models.